m-owais-siyal/m-owais-siyal/README.md

 📞 +92 313 2076739 | 📧 owaissiyal29@gmail.com | 👔 LinkedIn: [Owais Siyal](https://www.linkedin.com/in/owais-siyal-3a07a0225/)

 ## About Me
 Hi there!
 I'm Muhammad Owais Siyal, a dedicated Computer Science professional with a passion for coding and problem-solving.
-Completed my Bachelors in Computer Science from FAST NUCES School of Computer Science in spring 2024.Currently working as a software developer in [Stingray Technologies](https://stingray.com.pk/) .I'm enthusiastic about leveraging my technical skills and communication abilities to contribute effectively in the development field while continuously learning and adapting to industry standards.
+Completed my Bachelors in Computer Science from FAST NUCES School of Computer Science in spring 2024.
+Iam currently working as a software developer in [Stingray Technologies](https://stingray.com.pk/) .I'm enthusiastic about leveraging my technical skills and communication abilities to contribute effectively in the development field while continuously learning and adapting to industry standards.

 ## Education